Supportive Periodontal Care

 What is the relationship between your dentist and your periodontist?

-Your dentist and periodontist work together as a team to provide you with the best possible care.
+Your general dentist and periodontist work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
 They keep each other informed about your progress.
-Although Dr. Monzingo may see you periodically for maintenance therapy, you will need to see your general dentist yearly or as recommended.
+Although Drs.
+Monzingo, Omar or or Dr. Omar may see you periodically for maintenance therapy, you will need to see your general dentist yearly or as recommended.
 Appointments for periodontal maintenance do not replace regular dental checkups.
 If your periodontist or hygienist detects tooth decay during a maintenance visit, you will be referred to your general dentist for treatment.
 Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.